YakoobHammouri/Reading-Week/README.md

   ---
   # Day 4
- in this Day we Create simple Registration app with validation in clinet and server side
+ in this Day we Create simple Registration app with validation in clinet and server side with Test

+ The Test Case:

+    1. test 404
+    2. test registration
+    3. test duplicate Email
+    4. test password length
+    5. test the password not match